errinjohnson/errinjohnson.github.io/_posts/2019-01-16-day-2-workshop.md

 2. Searched and downloaded Kroger app, created an account, and registered kroger cards.
 3. Practiced searching and browsing on the web; searched each others names and what sites they were on and why.

-This weeks Challenge is to test their wifi speed at their honme; test 3 download and upload speeds and email me the results.
+This weeks Challenge is to test their wifi speed at their home; test 3 download and upload speeds and email me the results.